cyfloel0516/Remote_Code_Repository/README.md

 # Server
 1. Save package from user in server
-2. Do automatic dependency analysis when a new package is check-in
+2. Use multiple threads to do automatic dependency analysis when a new package check in
 3. Do version control by the package status(opened or closed) and upload date

-# Some other detail
+# Other detail
 Please check readme.pdf file

+Related Project(Code Analyze): <https://github.com/cyfloel0516/Dependency-Analyser>